-How Addressed NCDOT periodically does traffic counts and uses the results to determine when improvements are needed.
+Comments from the Community How Addressed Traffic is increasing on Baxter Lane.
+Are there any plans to improve the road?
+NCDOT periodically does traffic counts and uses the results to determine when improvements are needed.
+A light is needed at the intersection of Baxter Lane and Highway 168.
 The road to the West across from Baxter Lane will become one of the main entrances to the Currituck Station according to the County's master plan.
 It is our understanding that a traffic light will eventually be provided at that intersection, but the timing will be up to NCDOT.
+Please make sure there is no drainage impact on Hidden Oaks.
 Drainage is being directed to the North toward two large stormwater ponds located adjacent to the canal that runs along Baxter Lane.
+There is a drainage issue at the end of the road that will connect to the new development.
 There is some standing water now after a rain fall, but that is because the final lift of asphalt has not yet been installed, which should clear up that problem.
+How many duplexes will there be?
 We are showing 15 lots, or 30 total duplex units on the master plan